Strategy sets the direction. Culture is what gets you there.

 Culture isn't a nice-to-have.
 It's the foundation that enables autonomy.
 The force that turns motion into progress.
 The reason good decisions happen, even when no one's watching.

 I'm still figuring this out.
-But the more I learn, the more I realise - it's everything.
+But the more I learn, the more I realise: culture isn't part of the work.
+It is the work.